BAP Unión (1865): Second expedition

 In the early hours of the 20th, off Chañaral, the brig Saucy Jack, loaded with copper, fell into the hands of the Peruvian ships and sent to Callao.
 In that port they destroy the cargo boats.
 At dawn and in the afternoon of the 21st, the ships were in Huasco and Carrizal Bajo respectively, destroying the mobility elements.

 On the 22nd they returned to Chañaral and captured the boat Adriana Lucía, loaded with copper, which was sent to Callao.

-On 23 July, after a preconceived maneuver, the gunned Rímac steamship was captured with a very valuable cargo: the whole Carabineros de Yungay regiment (258 men), 215 hourses, one 300-pounder gun and numerous weapons, ammunitions and supplies.
+On 23 July, after a preconceived maneuver, the gunned Rímac steamship was captured with a very valuable cargo: the whole Carabineros de Yungay regiment (258 men), 215 horses, one 300-pounder gun and numerous weapons, ammunitions and supplies.